 PURCHASING BODY ARMOUR GUIDE

-- Establish how your armour will be worn.
-Do you want to wear your body armour discreetly under your clothes (covert) or over the top of your clothing (overt)?
+Would you prefer to wear your body armour under your clothes (covert) or on top of your clothes (overt)?
 Do you need pockets in your armour?
-How would you like it to fasten?
-You also need to consider if you need the body armour to be hi visibility or waterproof.
+Would you like it to fasten in any particular way?
+You should also consider whether you need high-visibility or waterproof body armour.

-- Order the correct vest for your gender.
-Gender is extremely important when ordering a vest – women should not always wear the same vest as males, and should when possible specifically order a female vest.
-These vests have been made with the female body in mind, and will always be a better and safer option for a female.
+Gender is extremely important when ordering a vest.
+When possible women should order a female vest.
+Female vests have been ergonomically shaped to fit the female body and could be a better and safer option for women.

-- Be realistic.
 It is not always necessary to order the vest with the highest possible protection rating.
-Vests offering higher levels of protection are heavier and more cumbersome than those with lower levels of protection, which can lead to the wearer becoming uncomfortable and removing their vest.
-If you are going to be wearing body armour on a regular basis, your comfort is paramount.
+Vests offering higher levels of protection are heavier than those with lower levels of protection, which can lead to the wearer becoming uncomfortable and removing their vest.
+If you are going to be wearing body armour regularly, your comfort is paramount.
 Only order the protection that you will realistically need.

 Once your have considered these points, you may be ready to purchase some body armour.
 Take a look at our best sellers and buy your new vest today.